XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Discussion and Future Work

 \featheader{Event-based Analysis} We chose to perform an event-based analysis for two main reasons.
-Firstly, protocols typically involve more transactions than those directly triggering state changes, e.g., state updates between blockchains (e.g., via fraud-proofs or zero-knowledge proofs~\cite{Belchior_Dimov_Karadjov_Pfannschmidt_Vasconcelos_Correia_2023}).
-Analyzing all transactions, including those unrelated to actual state changes, would be inefficient and resource-intensive as it is computationally intensive to analyze all blockchain data (e.g., Ethereum is $\approx 1.2$ TB, and we estimate that the top 5 blockchains account for $+29$ TB at the time of writing).
-Moreover, capturing all transactions that target bridge contracts is not enough to extract all the relevant data, as users may issue transactions to intermediary protocols (such as a bridge aggregator~\cite{Subramanian_2024}) that make internal transaction calls to bridge contracts.
-In summary, \toolName~monitors only emitted events, providing a more straightforward and effective solution.
-In cases where contract events are not emitted (e.g., due to a bug in a contract), our tool detects this behavior as abnormal because a state change will be missing (cf. Section~\ref{sec: cross-chain-bridge-model}).
-In these instances, \toolName~can help identify bugs in smart contracts of bridges.
+Firstly, protocols typically involve more transactions than those triggering transferring assets, e.g., light client updates.
+Analyzing all transactions, including those unrelated to actual state changes, would be inefficient and resource-intensive.
+Moreover, capturing all transactions that target bridge contracts is not enough to extract all the relevant data, as users can issue transactions to intermediary protocols (such as bridge aggregators~\cite{Subramanian_2024}) that make internal transaction calls to bridge contracts.
+When contract events are not emitted (e.g., due to a bug in a contract or even a malicious upgrade in a \textbf{multi-transaction attack}), our tool detects this behavior as abnormal because a state change will be missing in the cross-chain flow (cf. Section~\ref{sec: cross-chain-bridge-model}).

+\featheader{Future Work} Future work is threefold: \textbf{(1)} extend analysis periods to identify further anomalies, such as \emph{salami slicing attacks}~\cite{bhowmik2008data}, \textbf{(2)} support additional bridges, \textbf{(3)} using the clean and labeled dataset to train anomaly detection models to perform large scale analyses of cross-chain data.